pydea-rs/nimfy-orderly/README.md

-Thanks for sharing the commit history!
-Based on your commits and typical features of a React SDK forked from the Orderly React SDK, here is a professional README draft tailored to your `nimfy-orderly` repo:

----

 # nimfy-orderly

 **nimfy-orderly** is a customized React SDK forked and adapted from the [Orderly React SDK](https://github.com/orderly-dev/orderly-web-sdk).
 It provides an intuitive and streamlined interface to interact with decentralized trading protocols, with customizations tailored for a specific company use case.

----

 ## Features & Customizations